Changed by the Familiar: Encountering Missions in the New Testament

 and to open its seals,

-and with your blood you purchased for God
+for you were slain, and by your blood you ransomed people for God

 How does knowing that Jesus gave His life for people from every nation—including people who don’t yet know His name—change your perspective?

-Revelation 7:9
+Revelation 7:9-10

-“After this I looked, and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb.
-They were wearing white robes and were holding palm branches in their hands.
-And they cried out in a loud voice:
+"After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, 'Salvation belongs to our God who sits on the throne, and to the Lamb!'"

 All of Scripture, from the early chapters of Genesis, is saturated with God’s heart for the nations—a purpose that culminates in Revelation as people from every tribe, people and language worship Him around His throne.
 How does knowing the end of the story change your desire to be part of it?